modernaweb/black-widgets/readme.txt

 - Added: New Option: "Sentence Alignment" for Black Sentence
-- Added: New Feature: "On Scroll" for Black Typography
+- Added: New Feature: "On Scroll" for Black Typography with Scrub
 - Removed: The StyleFix 1.0.3 & PrefixFree library from Elementor environment
+- Changed: GSAP Trigger default to controller options(including Start Point and End Point)

 - Fixed: Some minor issue